Creed: Christians without creeds

 The Religious Society of Friends, the group known as the Quakers, was founded in the 17th century and is similarly non-creedal.
 They believe that such formal structures, “be they written words, steeple-houses or a clerical hierarchy,” cannot take the place of communal relationships and a shared connection with God.

 Similar reservations about the use of creeds can be found in the Restoration Movement and its descendants, the Christian Church (Disciples of Christ), the Churches of Christ, and the Christian churches and churches of Christ.
 Restorationists profess "no creed but Christ".

+The Seventh-day Adventist Church also shares this sentiment.

 Jehovah's Witnesses contrast "memorizing or repeating creeds" with acting to "do what Jesus said".